apache/incubator-hugegraph-ai/hugegraph-llm/README.md

 - Start the HugeGraph database, you can do it via Docker.
 Refer to [docker-link](https://hub.docker.com/r/hugegraph/hugegraph) & [deploy-doc](https://hugegraph.apache.org/docs/quickstart/hugegraph-server/#31-use-docker-container-convenient-for-testdev) for guidance
 - Start the gradio interactive demo, you can start with the following command, and open http://127.0.0.1:8001 after starting
     ```bash
+    # 0. clone the hugegraph-ai project & enter the root dir
+    # 1. configure the environment path
-    # ${PROJECT_ROOT_DIR} is the root directory of hugegraph-ai, which needs to be configured by yourself
+    PROJECT_ROOT_DIR = "/path/to/hugegraph-ai" # root directory of hugegraph-ai
     export PYTHONPATH=${PROJECT_ROOT_DIR}/hugegraph-llm/src:${PROJECT_ROOT_DIR}/hugegraph-python-client/src

+    # 2. install the required packages/deps (better to use virtualenv(venv) to manage the environment)
+    cd hugegraph-llm
+    pip install -r requirements.txt # ensure the python/pip version is satisfied
+    # 2.1 set basic configs in the hugegraph-llm/config/config.ini (Optional, you can also set it in gradio)

+    # 3. start the gradio server, wait for some time to initialize
-    python3 ./hugegraph-llm/src/hugegraph_llm/utils/gradio_demo.py
+    python3 ./src/hugegraph_llm/utils/gradio_demo.py
    ```
-- Configure HugeGraph database connection information and LLM information, which can be configured in two ways:
-  1. Configure the `./hugegraph-llm/src/config/config.ini` file
-  2. In gradio, after completing the configurations for LLM and HugeGraph, click on `Initialize configs`, the complete and initialized configuration file will be outputted.
+- Configure HugeGraph database connection information & LLM information in the gradio interface, click on `Initialize configs`, the complete and initialized configuration file will be overwritten.
 - offline download NLTK stopwords
     ```bash
-    python3 ./hugegraph_llm/operators/common_op/nltk_helper.py
+    python3 ./src/hugegraph_llm/operators/common_op/nltk_helper.py
     ```

 ## Examples